-This product allows merchants to become their own banks and avoid conventional online payment challenges such as chargebacks and costly services.
-Given that merchants can accept payments in stablecoins, it also solves the problem of crypto volatility.
+This product allows merchants to act as their own banks, avoiding problems associated with conventional banking such as chargebacks and costly services.
+Given that sellers can accept payments in stablecoins, it also solves the problem of crypto volatility.

 According to Coinbase, the platform already supports more than 8,000 merchants worldwide.
 Signing up is easy, and there is no paperwork needed whatsoever.

 Merchants running e-commerce stores can connect to their Shopify or Woocommerce plugins or a custom-developer solution through the available API.

 9. Learn & Earn

 Coinbase maintains a learning section on its website that provides a slew of learning resources.
 There are articles detailing anything from the basics of blockchain, crypto guides, tips and tricks to trading and investing in crypto and market updates.

 With the information available via the learning area, users can easily delve into different resources about the new digital marketplace.
 Therefore, having the desire to learn can greatly aid in broadening one’s horizons in the crypto world.

 The learning section is not just for beginners.
 Even industry experts and everyone in between can get something of value.
 Deep dives into specific projects and networks are available, as well as guides on more complex topics like DeFi, NFTs, and staking.

 Anyone can access this information without having to create an account with Coinbase.